DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 Artists:

-- Model background buildings for the level
+- Modeling: Model background buildings for the level
-- Fix all the enemy animations
+- Animations: Fix all the enemy animations
+- Textures: Establish a style for the textures and convey how to do the textures to the artists.
--
+- VFX:

 Coders:
 -